What are the aims of this leaflet?

 How is congenital dermal melanocytosis diagnosed?

-Congenital dermal melanocytosis is usually diagnosed by a doctor, based on its characteristic typical appearance at birth or shortly after.
+Congenital dermal melanocytosis is usually diagnosed by a doctor or midwife, based on its characteristic typical appearance at birth or shortly after.
 No other diagnostic investigations are required.

 Due to the colour and location, they can be mistaken for bruises, which can happen with non-accidental injury.
 Therefore, it is important that your doctor or midwife record the presence of congenital dermal melanocytosis in the baby and maternal records at initial assessment, to avoid misdiagnosis as bruising at a later date.